 Amy Barrett’s dad Mike Coney is a deacon.
 “She is the eldest of seven children of Deacon Mike Coney, who is a permanent deacon assigned to St. Catherine of Siena Parish in Metairie, and his wife Linda.
-Amy attended St. Catherine of Siena School and graduated from St. Mary’s Dominican High School in 1990,” reported The Clarion Herald.
+Amy attended St. Catherine of Siena School and graduated from St. Mary’s Dominican High School in 1990,” reported The Clarion Herald in a 2017 article that has since been deleted.
 Her father is an attorney.

 A man named Mike Coney from New Orleans was elected to the People of Praise group’s Board of Directors in 2012.
 It appears from social media postings that Amy Barrett’s father and brother are both named Michael Coney.
 The Mike Coney who was a leader on the board of directors is the older Coney and is married to Linda, which is the name of Amy’s mother.
 You can see his photo here.

 A post by People of Praise on Mike Coney says that he is a “husband, father, grandfather, deacon, lawyer and coordinator” who headed the People of Praise’s New Orleans branch for more than a decade.
 “Mike continues to serve on the community’s board of governors and as the coordinator responsible for the Biloxi, Mobile and Shreveport branches,” the post on the People of Praise website reads.
 He was described as showing leadership during Hurricane Katrina and opening his home to a family in need during another hurricane.